aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aggregator_v2.md

 <a id="0x1_aggregator_v2_EAGGREGATOR_FUNCTION_NOT_YET_SUPPORTED"></a>

-The native aggregator function, that is in the move file, is not yet supported. and any calls will raise this error.
+The native aggregator function, that is in the move file, is not yet supported.<br/> and any calls will raise this error.

 <pre><code>const EAGGREGATOR_FUNCTION_NOT_YET_SUPPORTED: u64 &#61; 9;<br/></code></pre>